zzonyo/trust-docs-test/source/index.html.md

 <aside class="notice">All endpoints in this section require authentication</aside>
 <aside class="warning">The parameter "account-id" and "source" should be set properly, refer to details in Request Parameters description below.</aside>

+Below is the glossary of trading related field:

+**order type**: The order type is consist of trade direction and behavior type: [direction]-[behavior]

+direction:

+- buy
+- sell

+behavior type:

+- market : The price is not required in order creation request, you only need to specify either volume or amount.
+The matching and trade will happen automatically according to the request.
+- limit: Both of the price and amount should be specified in order creation request.
+- limit-maker: The price is specified in order creation request as market maker.
+It will not be matched in the matching queue.
+- ioc: ioc stands for "immediately or cancel", it means the order will be canceled if it couldn't be matched.
+If the order is partially traded, the remaining part will be canceled.
+- limit-fok: fok stands for "fill or kill", it means the order will be canceled if it couldn't be **fully** matched.
+Even if the order can be partially traded, the entire order will be canceled.
+- market-grid: Grid trading market order (not supported by API)
+- limit-grid: Grid trading limit order (not supported by API)
+- stop-limit: The price in order creation request is the trigger price.
+The order will be put into matching queue only when the market price reaches the trigger price.
+This type is replaced by conditional order, please use conditional order APIs

+**order source**: define where is the order from

+- spot-api: API order from spot account
+- margin-api：API order from margin account
+- super-margin-api：API order from cross-margin account
+- c2c-margin-api：API order from c2c account
+- grid-trading-sys：grid order (not supported by API)

+**order state**:

+- submitted: The order is submitted, and already in the matching queue, waiting for deal.
+- partial-filled: The order is already in the matching queue and partially traded, and is waiting for further matching and trade.
+- filled: The order is already traded and not in the matching queue any more.
+- partial-canceled: The order is not in the matching queue any more.
+The status is transferred from 'partial-filled', the order is partially trade, but remaining is canceled.
+- canceling: The order is under canceling, but haven't been removed from matching queue yet.
+- canceled: The order is not in the matching queue any more, and completely canceled.
+There is no trade associated with this order.

+**related Ientity**: The frequently used Identities are listed below:

+- order-id: The unique identity for order.
+- client-order-id: The identity that defined by client.
+This id is included in order creation request, and will be returned as order-id.
+This id is valid within 24 hours.
+The allowed characters are letters (case sensitive), digit, underscore (_) and hyphen (-), no more than 64 chars.
+- match-id : The identity for order matching.
+- trade-id : The unique identity for the trade.

 ## Place a New Order

 API Key Permission：Trade<br>